learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 <ins>Imagery</ins>

 The imagery style provides a rendered satellite view map.
-Unlike standard, on imagery roads and locations are not marked.
+Unlike standard, on imagery, roads and locations are not marked.
 ```swift
 import SwiftUI
 import MapKit